-Affected Permit Section Explanation of Change Page Number Permit Attachment A4, Section A4-3 Add "one 3-pack of shielded containers," Add "two 3-packs of shielded containers," B-12 Permit Attachment C1, Section C1-1a Add "and shielded containers" B-13 Permit Attachment C1, Section C1-1a(1) Add "and shielded containers" Delete "and" Add ",and shielded containers" B-13,B-14 Permit Attachment C1, Table C1-8 Add "and shielded containers" Add "and shielded containers" to footnote ^a B-15,B-16 Permit Attachment D, Section D-1d Add "Remote-Handled TRU mixed waste may arrive in shielded containers with an internal capacity of 4.0 ft 3 (0.11 m 3).
-Shielded containers will be arranged as 3-packs."
-B-17 Permit Attachment D, Section D-1e(1) Add "3-pack of shielded containers," Delete "or" B-17 Permit Attachment D, Section D-4d(1) Add "that is not managed in shielded containers" B-17 Permit Attachment D, Section D-4d(6) Add "that are managed as" and delete "of" B-17 Permit Attachment E, Section E-1b(1) Delete "CH TRU mixed" Add "that will be managed and stored as CH TRU mixed waste" Add "," and delete "or" Add "or shielded containers as 3-packs" Add "offsite waste that will be managed and stored as" Add "Offsite waste that will be managed and stored as" Delete "handled" Add "managed" B-18 Permit Attachment G3, Section G3-4a Add "TRU mixed waste, including RH TRU mixed waste in shielded containers" B-19 Permit Attachment H1, Introduction Add "Some RH TRU mixed waste may arrive in shielded containers as described in Permit Attachment A1."
-B-20
+Affected Permit Section Explanation of Change Page Number Table A2-1 "Three-pack of shielded containers" to the table with those weights being "2,260 lbs." and "7,000 lbs." respectively.
+Permit Attachment A4, Section A4-3 Add "one shielded container 3-pack," Add "two shielded container 3-packs," B-12 Permit Attachment C1, Section C1-1a Add "and shielded containers" B-13 Permit Attachment C1, Section C1-1a(1) Add "and shielded containers" Delete "and" Add ", and shielded containers" B-13,B-14 Permit Attachment C1, Table C1-8 Add "and shielded containers" Add "and shielded containers" to footnote ^a B-15,B-16 Permit Attachment D, Section D-1d Add and shielded containers to roothole Add "Remote-Handled TRU mixed waste may arrive in shielded containers with an internal capacity of 4.0 ft 3 (0.11 m 3).
+Shielded containers will be arranged as three-packs."
+Permit Attachment D, Section D-1e(1) Add "3-pack of shielded containers," Delete "or" B-17 Permit Attachment D, Section D-4d(1) Add "that is not managed in shielded containers" B-17 Permit Attachment D, Section D-4d(6) Add "that are managed as" and delete "of" B-17 B-18 Permit Attachment E, Section E-1b(1) Delete "CH TRU mixed" Add "that will be managed and stored as CH TRU mixed waste" Add "," and delete "or" Add "or shielded containers as (3)-packs" Add "off-site waste that will be managed and stored as" Add "Off-site waste that will be managed and stored as" Delete "handled" Add "managed" B-19 Permit Attachment G3, Section G3-4a Add "TRU mixed waste, including RH TRU mixed waste in shielded containers" B-20 Permit Attachment H1, Introduction Add "Some RH TRU mixed waste may arrive in shielded containers as described in Permit Attachment A1."
+B-21